-Oregon Vital Records will change the sex of the registrant (person named on an Oregon birth record) if the proper documents and fees are submitted.
+Oregon Vital Records will change the sex of a registrant (person named on an Oregon birth record) if the proper documents and fees are submitted.

-To change a person's designated sex, Oregon law requires a court order (judgment).
-ORS 33.460 effective January 1, 2014 states:
+To change a person's designated sex, Oregon law requires a court judgment.
+Oregon Revised Statute (ORS) 33.460 effective January 1, 2014 states:

 - A court that has jurisdiction to determine an application for change of name of a person under ORS 33.410 and 33.420 may order a legal change of sex and enter a judgment indicating the change of sex of a person if the court determines that the individual has undergone surgical, hormonal, or other treatment appropriate for that individual for the purpose of gender transition and that sexual reassignment has been completed.